lanqz7766/lanqz7766.github.io/_pages/about.md

 ---

 I am currently a Postdoctoral Research Fellow in the [Department of Ctr-Secure AI for Healthcare](https://sbmi.uth.edu/safe/) at The [University of Texas Health Science, Houston](https://www.uth.edu/), working under the supervision of [Dr. Xiaoqian Jiang](https://sbmi.uth.edu/faculty-and-staff/xiaoqian-jiang.htm).
 Prior to this, I completed my PhD in Computer Science at the [University of Alabama at Birmingham](https://www.uab.edu/home/), where I had the honor of working with [Dr. Qing Tian](https://qtianreal.github.io/).
 My primary research interests lie in Computer Vision and Machine Learning, with a focus on AI model compression (including knowledge distillation and pruning), autonomous driving perception, and adversarial robustness.
 Recently, my work has also expanded into Medical AI, large-scale vision models, and multi-modal learning frameworks, driven by the growing demand for scalable and generalizable AI systems in complex real-world environments.
+\\

+I am always open to research collaborations and interdisciplinary projects, particularly in the areas of model efficiency, medical AI, and robust multi-modal systems.
+I am also actively seeking academic or industry opportunities where I can contribute my expertise and grow as a researcher.
+Please feel free to reach out if you are interested in collaborating or discussing potential opportunities.

 ## Research Interests
 My current focus is on designing and developing state-of-the-art model compression techniques, such as knowledge distillation and pruning, to optimize the efficiency and accuracy of object detection models and make those complex models feasible to embed into simple devices (dashcams, cell phones, etc.).
 Driven by a deep passion for expanding my knowledge and practical experience in this domain, I am dedicated to staying up-to-date with the latest industry advancements and trends.